13 licensed providers matched your needs

 Thomas Butler, LPCC

 I am a Licensed Professional Clinical Counselor (LPCC) & Licensed Alcohol and Drug Counselor (LADC) with 7 years of professional work experience and a lifetime of my own journey.
-I have experience in helping clients with stress and anxiety, coping with addictions, family conflicts, trauma and abuse, crisis situations, ADHD, and personality disorders.
+I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, crisis situations, ADHD, personality disorders and coping with addictions.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Anxiety, Depression, Addiction, Anger management, Trauma and PTSD, ADHD, Behavioral issues, Childhood abuse/neglect, Chronic Relapse, Child or adolescent, Codependency, Divorce, Dual diagnosis, Family conflict, Gambling, Infidelity, Intellectual disability, Weight loss, Substance use disorder, Stress, Sleep or insomnia, Sexuality, sexual health, and sexual-related concerns, Sexual abuse, Alcohol use, Bipolar disorder, Borderline personality, Career counseling, Chronic impulsivity, Domestic abuse, Domestic violence, Suicidal ideation, Developmental disorders, Coping skills, Grief, Autism spectrum disorders, Eating disorders, Internet addiction, Issues with pornography use, Sex positive/poly/kink-friendly, Learning disabilities, Life coaching, Life transitions, Marital discord, Teen violence, Social media, Hoarding, Academic underachievement, Antisocial personality, Emotional disturbance, Men's issues, OCD, Narcissistic personality, Parenting, Oppositional defiance, Peer relationship, Problems with video game use, Relationships, Self esteem, Self harming, Marital and premarital, School issues, Spirituality